DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-how-pupils-learn-making-it-stick.md

 ### Mentors

-There’s no catch-up with the ECT this week.
+There's no catch-up with the ECT this week.
 You just need to watch the brief video introduction to the module.

 ## Week 1: introduction to making learning stick